 5.4.
-Especially designed or prepared auxiliary systems, equipment and components for use in gaseous diffusion enrichment

-The auxiliary systems, equipment and components for gaseous diffusion enrichment plants are the systems of plant needed to feed UF_6 to the gaseous diffusion assembly, to link the individual assemblies to each other to form cascades (or stages) to allow for progressively higher enrichments and to extract the 'product' and 'tails' UF_6 from the diffusion cascades.
+Especially designed or prepared auxiliary systems, equipment and components for use in gaseous diffusion enrichment assemblies to each other to form cascades (or stages) to allow for progressively higher enrichments and to extract the 'product' and 'tails' UF6 from the diffusion cascades.
 Because of the high inertial properties of diffusion cascades, any interruption in their operation, and especially their shut-down, leads to serious consequences.
 Therefore, a strict and constant maintenance of vacuum in all technological systems, automatic protection from accidents, and precise automated regulation of the gas flow is of importance in a gaseous diffusion plant.
 All this leads to a need to equip the plant with a large number of special measuring, regulating and controlling systems.